 (b) the Council, based on the recommendations of the Commission, shall decide whether the Contractor is required to undertake an Environmental Impact Assessment and revise the Environmental Plans, and / or any other part of the Plan of Work;

-(c) if the Council decides in accordance with paragraph 4, subparagraph (b) that the Contractor is required to undertake an Environmental Impact Assessment and revise the Environmental Plans, and / or any other part of the Plan of Work, the Contractor shall do so applying the processes for their preparation set out in the Regulations mutatis mutandis and shall submit revised documents to the Commission.
-The Commission shall report to the Council on the revised documents and shall recommend either approval or disapproval of the proposed modification.
-The Council shall consider the proposed modification and the report of the Commission, and shall approve or disapprove the proposed modification applying the Council procedure for consideration and approval of a Plan of Work in regulation 16 mutatis mutandis; and
+(c) if the Council decides in accordance with subparagraph (b) that the Contractor is required to undertake an Environmental Impact Assessment and revise the Environmental Plans, and / or any other part of the Plan of Work, the Contractor shall do so applying the processes for their preparation set out in the Regulations mutatis mutandis and shall submit revised documents to the Commission.
+The Commission shall report to the Council on the revised documents and shall recommend either approval or disapproval of the proposed modification applying the process set out in regulations 11, 12, 13 and 15 mutatis mutandis.
+The Council shall consider the proposed modification and the report of the Commission, and shall approve or disapprove the proposed modification applying the procedure for consideration and approval of a Plan of Work in regulation 16 mutatis mutandis; and

-(d) if the Council decides in accordance with paragraph 4, subparagraph (b) that the Contractor is not required to undertake an Environmental Impact Assessment and revise the Environmental Plans, or any other part of the Plan of Work, the Secretary-General and the Contractor shall immediately undertake a consultation on the proposed modification applying the process set out in regulation 93ter, following which the Council shall consider the proposed modification taking into account the results of the consultation and the report of the Commission, and shall approve or disapprove the proposed modification applying the Council procedure for consideration and approval of a Plan of Work in regulation 16 mutatis mutandis.
+(d) if the Council decides in accordance with subparagraph (b) that the Contractor is not required to undertake an Environmental Impact Assessment and revise the Environmental Plans, or any other part of the Plan of Work, a consultation on the proposed modification applying the process set out in regulation 11 shall commence immediately, following which the Council shall consider the proposed modification taking into account the results of consultation and the report and recommendation of the Commission prepared applying the process set out in regulations 11, 12, 13 and 15 mutatis mutandis, and shall approve or disapprove the proposed modification applying the Council procedure for consideration and approval of a Plan of Work in regulation 16 mutatis mutandis.

-5. If the Commission determines in accordance with paragraph 3 of this regulation that the proposed modification does not constitute a Material Change, it shall recommend approval or disapproval of the proposed modification and shall report its recommendation to the Council, following which:
+5. If the Commission determines in accordance with paragraph 3 that the proposed modification does not constitute a Material Change, it shall recommend approval or disapproval of the proposed modification and shall report its recommendation to the Council applying the process set out in regulations 12, 13 and 15 mutatis mutandis, following which:

 (a) if the Council does not notify the Secretary-General that it disagrees with the Commission’s recommendation within 60 Days of the date the recommendation is notified to the Council, the recommendation shall take effect as if it were a decision of the Council 60 Days after such notification;

-(b) if, within 60 Days of the date a recommendation by the Commission to approve or disapproved the proposed modification is notified to the Council, the Council notifies the Secretary-General the proposed modification should be assessed as a Material Change, the procedure in paragraph 4, subparagraphs (b) – (d) of this regulation shall apply immediately;
+(b) if, within 60 Days of the date a recommendation by the Commission is notified to the Council, the Council notifies the Secretary-General that the proposed modification should be assessed as a Material Change, the procedure in paragraph 4, subparagraphs (b) – (d) shall apply immediately;

-(c) if, within 60 Days of the date a recommendation by the Commission to approve or disapprove the proposed modification is notified to the Council, the Council notifies the Secretary-General that it disagrees with the recommendation, the Council shall decide whether to request the Commission to reconsider its recommendation, and if making such a request, shall provide the Commission with the Council’s reasons for doing so;
+(c) if, within 60 Days of the date a recommendation by the Commission is notified to the Council, the Council notifies the Secretary-General that it disagrees with the recommendation, the Council shall decide whether to request the Commission to reconsider its recommendation, and if making such a request, shall provide the Commission with the Council’s reasons for doing so;

-(d) the Commission shall notify the Council of its reconsidered recommendation in response to any request under paragraph 5, subparagraph (c) within 60 Days of the request, following which the Council shall decide within 60 Days whether to approve or disapprove the proposed modification; and
+(d) the Commission shall notify the Council of a reconsidered recommendation requested pursuant to subparagraph (c) within 60 Days of the request, following which the Council shall decide within 60 Days whether to approve or disapprove the proposed modification; and

-(e) if the Council does not take a decision in accordance with paragraph 5, subparagraph (d), the Commission’s reconsidered recommendation shall take effect as if it were a decision of the Council from the end of the period referred to in paragraph 5, subparagraph (d).
+(e) if the Council does not take a decision in accordance with subparagraph (d), the Commission’s reconsidered recommendation shall take effect as if it were a decision of the Council from the end of the period referred to in paragraph 5, subparagraph (d).